Fimmvörðuháls – The fiery pass across Eyjafjallajökull

 Then we had to slide our way along chains on the sides of steep ravines, until we reached the giant Morinsheiði plateau.
 Things finally became a bit more pleasant once we got across this plateau.
 The wind decreased as we descended down onto the sheltered forrested slopes of Thórsmörk.
 There were still a few tricky sections along the way, but there are ropes attached to help you down steep and rocky inclinations.

-There’s also the part where you cross the beautiful Kattarhryggir; the famous Cat Ridge.
+Further down is the part where you cross the beautiful Kattarhryggir; the famous Cat Ridge.
 If you suffer from vertigo, this is probably another tricky section… It’s a narrow ridge with steep drop-offs to both sides, and you have to circle around a few rocks on the track.

 But as long as there is no ferocious wind blowing from the side, you’ll be fine.